diegobnh/odroid_xu4/scripts/shell_script_commands.md

 sed -e "$x,\$d" $file > temp1
 sed -e "1,2d" temp1 > temp2

+- remoção das duas primeiras linhas
+(-i option edit the file itself.
+You could also remove that option and redirect the output to a new file or another command if you want.
+1d deletes the first line (1 to only act on the first line, d to delete it)

+sed -i '1,2d' File

 **Operações de remoção de colunas**

 - remover as últimas 3 colunas